lilab-bcb/cumulus/docs/cellranger.rst

 		  - Description
 		  - Example
 		  - Default
+		* - scaffold_sequence
+		  - Scaffold sequence in sgRNA for Purturb-seq, only used for crispr data type
+		  - "GTTTAAGAGCTAAGCTGGAA"
+		  -
 		* - max_mismatch
-		  - Maximum hamming distance in matching feature barcodes
+		  - Maximum hamming distance in feature barcodes for the adt task
 		  - 3
 		  - 3
+		* - min_read_ratio
+		  - Minimum read count ratio (non-inclusive) to justify a feature given a cell barcode and feature combination, only used for the adt task and crispr data type
+		  - 0.1
+		  - 0.1
 		* - adt_memory
 		  - Optional memory in GB for extracting ADT count matrix
 		  - 32